sage-code/maj/basic.md

 verb: vidu  = to see

-* tu vidu'fu me suv!   = you will see me often!
+* tu vidu'fu mi suv!   = you will see me often!
-* tu vidu'se me foa!   = you can see me sometime!
+* tu vidu'se mi foa!   = you can see me sometime!
 * jo vidu'pa voi nuc!  = I have never seen y'all!
 * jo vidu'se voi aku!  = I see y'all now!